Trent Merrin: Playing career

 In 2008, Merrin played for St. George Illawarra under-20s team in the Toyota Cup, scoring two tries for the season.
 He was selected as St. George Illawarra's Toyota Cup Player of the Year in 2008.

 In 2009, he was selected to play first grade for St. George Illawarra, being chosen on the interchange bench.
 He made his first grade debut for the club in round 12 of the 2009 NRL season against Penrith at WIN Stadium.
 He made three appearances in his debut season for St. George Illawarra as the club won the Minor Premiership but lost both matches in the finals series.

 He was a prominent squad member of the 2010 premiership-winning St. George Illawarra team, and came from the bench to play in the 2010 NRL Grand Final.
 In May 2011, he was selected on the bench for New South Wales for game 1 of the 2011 State of Origin series.
 He was selected for the second match but was then dropped for the third.
 On 2 March 2015, Merrin signed a five-year contract with the Penrith Panthers, starting in 2016.

 On 15 September 2015, it was announced that Merrin would captain a representative team for the first time.
 On 26 September 2015, he led the Prime Minister's XIII in their 2015 clash with Papua New Guinea.

 Merrin was a part of the Penrith sides which made the finals series in 2016, 2017 and 2018 bowing out at the second week on each occasion.

 After departing Penrith, Merrin signed a contract to join English Super League team Leeds.
 After just one season with Leeds, it was announced that Merrin was returning to Australia on compassionate grounds.
 On 29 November 2019 it was revealed that Merrin had signed a two-year deal with St. George Illawarra.

 On 21 April 2021, Merrin announced his retirement from rugby league effective immediately.

 Personal life

 Merrin was engaged to world-class surfer Sally Fitzgibbons.

-Merrin was in a long-term relationship with Kiara Ramsey and the couple had their first son in March 2020 and their second son in November 2021.
+Merrin was in a long-term relationship with Jessica Watson and the couple had their first son in March 2020 and their second son in November 2021.

 On 4 November 2025, it was reported that Merrin had been arrested and charged by police in New South Wales due to his alleged theft of cryptocurrency.